-Heidi Marquez Smith joined Texas Cultural Trust as Executive Director in August, 2017.
-Previously, Heidi was a non-profit consultant, enhancing the work of the people and organizations that are changing, enriching, and meeting the needs of our communities and our state through development, board relations, strategy, public relations, and overall best practices.
-Prior to consulting, Smith served as Executive Director of the Texas Book Festival and before returning to Texas in 2006, she worked in the White House serving as Special Assistant to the President for Cabinet Liaison, Special Assistant to the President and Director for Presidential Correspondence, and Deputy Associate Director in the office of Presidential Personnel.
+Heidi Marquez Smith is a non-profit consultant, enhancing the work of the people and organizations that are changing, enriching, and meeting the needs of our communities and our state through development, board relations, strategy, public relations, and overall best practices.
+Prior to consulting, Smith was the executive director of the Texas Book Festival and before returning to Texas in 2006, she worked in the White House serving as Special Assistant to the President for Cabinet Liaison, Special Assistant to the President and Director for Presidential Correspondence, and Deputy Associate Director in the office of Presidential Personnel.

-Heidi is a proud graduate from the University of Texas at Austin.
-She currently lives in Austin, Texas with her husband, David P. Smith, and sons, Patterson (12), Harrison (9), and Liam (5).
+Heidi is a proud graduate from the University of Texas at Austin – BA in Speech Communications, from the school Communications and a BS in Spanish Language from the School of Liberal Arts.
+She currently lives in Austin, Texas with her husband, David P. Smith, and sons, Patterson (9), Harrison (6), and Liam (19 months).